CreativeGraces.net

 Distribution of the family name in 1881 (above)

-showing a clear WRY focus, as well as the group who migrated to London and Essex.
+showing a clear WRY focus, as well as the group who migrated to London and Essex (also as POPPERWELL & POPPELWELL).

 The maps below are based on 2000-2005 data, with the highest US population in Kentucky.

-At the time of the Domesday Book (1086) the area was thought to be waste land (William I, The Conqueror, of Normandy, in his "harrying of the North" laid waste to Cleckheaton & Heckmondwyke), however it was mentioned as part of the village of Scholes in 1228, part of the greater Wakefield area.
-Scholes is a Viking name (dating back to no earlier than the year 900) and therefore later than the OE name, suggesting the site to be inhabited earlier.
+At the time of the Domesday Book (1086) the area was thought to be wasteland (William I, The Conqueror, of Normandy, in his "harrying of the North" laid waste to Cleckheaton & Heckmondwyke), however Popplewell was mentioned as part of the village of Scholes in 1228, part of the greater Wakefield area.
+Scholes is a Viking name and therefore later than the OE name, suggesting the site to be inhabited earlier.
 Both High Popplewell and New Popplewell are on the western side of Scholes village, against Hartshead Moor, West Yorkshire.

-Today, little remains of these two small hamlets and they are only remembered by Old Popplewell Lane & New Popplewell Lane off the B6120 leading south out of Scholes, as well as the family name.
+Today, little remains of these two small hamlets and they are only remembered by Old Popplewell Lane & New Popplewell Lane off the B6120 road leading south out of Scholes, as well as the family name distributed worldwide.
 Scholes is now part of South Bradford, West Yorkshire.

 Above: From New Popplewell Lane looking down Scholes Lane